Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Numerical experiments

 We first study rotational flows for isotropic hard spheres, as presented in Section \ref{sec:flow}.
 We consider a system of $N$ spheres of radius $\sigma$ in a periodic box of size $L$ at the vicinity of the liquid-hexatic phase transition \cite{Bernard_2011}, setting $\rho = N \pi \sigma^2 / L^2= 0.708$.
 In order to estimate the relaxation time, we consider the decorrelation of the a priori slowest observable, here being $\Psi_6$ the global orientational parameter \cite{Strandburg_1988}.
 It is defined as the average over each sphere $j$ of the average of the angles of the bonds $\phi_{jk}$ with its $n_j$ nearest neighboring particles, i.e.,

 We compare two translational schemes, respectively along $+x,y$ with a straight kernel (\straightTXY) and along all directions in $\mathbb{S}^1$ with a direct kernel (\directT), and two rotational schemes generating all clockwise rotations of radius $\ell=4\sigma$, respectively with a straight kernel (\straightR) and a direct one (\directR).
 At fixed-time refreshments, all of the lifting variables are drawn again according to their invariant measure.
 As all schemes have constant velocity, it corresponds to a fixed refreshment distance $d_{\mathrm{ref}}$.
+Agreement between algorithms can be checked for the pair correlation function in Appendix~\ref{app:pair_corr}.

+First, as shown in Fig.~\ref{fig:autocorr_sphere}, the autocorrelation function for $\Psi_6$ appears close to an exponential decay, and in particular does not exhibit different time scales.
+Therefore, the integrated autocorrelation time $\tau_{\text{int}}$ is a well-suited measure of both the decorrelation time and effective sample size.
+We compute an averaged $\langle\tau_{\text{int}}\rangle$ over 20 independent runs and derive the error bars as being 3 times the standard deviation on these 20 runs.
+On each run, $\tau_{\text{int}}$ is obtained by summing the autocorrelation function from $0$ to some $k_{\text{max}}$ value, belonging to the plateau regime of $\tau_{\text{int}}$ vs $k_{\text{max}}$.
+We set the unit of time to be equal to one sweep (i.e. $N$ events), as the computational complexity is the same for all schemes and such time unit is independent from code details.

-First, it clearly appears on Fig.~\ref{fig:sphere_tau_vs_ref} that the \straightTXY scheme requires some fine-tuning in order to set $d_{\mathrm{ref}}$ to an optimal value, as already observed \cite{Bernard_2009,Hollmer_2022}.
+Now, it clearly appears on Fig.~\ref{fig:sphere_tau_vs_ref} that the \straightTXY scheme requires some fine-tuning in order to set $d_{\mathrm{ref}}$ to an optimal value, as already observed \cite{Bernard_2009}.
 On the contrary, all other schemes (\directT, \straightR, and \directR) show better decorrelation performance, as the refreshment time increases.
-This is a particularly interesting behavior for the \straightR scheme, as it becomes a purely deterministic process as $d_{\text{ref}}\to \infty$ but apparently still yields an ergodic and efficient scheme.
+This was also already observed for some schemes \cite{Michel_2020,Hollmer_2022}, it is however a particularly interesting behavior for the \straightR scheme.
+Indeed, as $d_{\text{ref}}\to \infty$, it becomes a purely deterministic process but apparently it still yields an ergodic and efficient scheme.
 Then, while the impact of the refreshment time greatly depends on the considered scheme, the scaling of the integrated autocorrelation time of $\Psi_6$ with the number of particles $N$ appears similar for all four schemes, as shown in Fig.~\ref{fig:sphere_tau_vs_N}.

 Finally, regarding the schemes generating rotational flows, we found that no gain in performance was achieved by introducing switches at events between clockwise and anti-clockwise rotations.
 Also, the choice of the rotation radius $\ell$ appears not critical, as can be seen on Fig.~\ref{fig:sphere_different_l}, where only the \straightR scheme shows some $\ell$-dependence and a slightly better performance than all the other fine-tuned schemes for $\ell \sim L$.